-Another option is to alter the piece of clothing, or have a tailor alter it for you.
-For sleeveless tops or dresses, you could have the straps shortened.
+If you’re looking for other cleavage cover solutions, you always can alter pieces of clothing and do a cleavage cover DIY, or have a tailor alter it for you.
+For sleeveless tops or dresses, you can have the straps shortened.
 (This would also make the armholes smaller.)

-With a little sewing skill, you could sew together a too-low v-neck, or even sew in a triangle of fabric.
+With a little sewing skill, you can sew together a too-low V-neck or even sew in a triangle of fabric.

-What are your favorite cleavage cover up styles?
+What is your favorite cleavage cover?
 Please share in the comments!